SebastianAigner/SebastianAigner.github.io/content/posts/2023-11-24-WithTimeout-Doesnt-Do-What-You-Think-It-Does.md

 }
 ```

+Personally, I'd probably just opt for the `withTimeoutOrNull` function: It future-proofs me from any changes that might
+be made to the `withTimeout` function in regards to whether the thrown exception stays a subtype
+of `CancellationException` or not, and it saves me having to manage a separate try-catch.

 If you only look at the signature, it's tempting to interpret `withTimeout` as introducing its own coroutine scope that
-will be cancelled when the timeout expires, but that's not the actual behavior -- the chances are good that you'll have
+will be canceled when the timeout expires, but that's not the actual behavior -- the chances are good that you'll have
 an easier time just using `withTimeoutOrNull`.
 Something to look out for the next time
 you're building timeouts into your concurrent code!